Burlington Home Owners Notified By Mail They Will No Longer Get Home Delivery

-BURLINGTON, NC:: Tucked in a little corner of Burlington.
-Off the beaten path but close enough to the downtown corridor is a newer community called Hawthorne Ridge at Mackintosh Lakes, “Love the area, great neighborhood,” said Ryan Kemper.
+BURLINGTON, NC: Tucked in a little corner of Burlington, off the beaten path and close enough to the downtown corridor is a newer community called Hawthorne Ridge at Mackintosh Lakes.

 He and his wife moved into their new home a little less than a year ago.
 The couple loved the home and was excited about living in a new city.
 It was by almost all accounts perfect, except for one thing, the mail, “We weren’t always getting it,” said Kemper.